KochPJ/AutoPoseEstimation/README.md

 4. View-Points: The data aquireing requires a set of view points, which are unique to your setup.
 So remember to make your own set of viewpoints for your unique setup.
 The grasping also requires a set of viewpoints, which need to be updated according to your setup.
 Please find the viewpoints [here](https://github.com/KochPJ/AutoPoseEstimation/tree/b7e27e59aa1e5fd1f337615585ac569d41a74d03/robot_controller/robot_path).
 You can use our [path creation](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/robot_controller/createPath.py) or implement your own method.

+5. Reference Point: In our setup we have defined a reference point

 # Data
 All data used in the components of this project can be downloaded.
 A download link and instructions can be found in the readme of the each component.
 The comonents with data are ["background_subtraction"](https://github.com/KochPJ/AutoPoseEstimation/tree/b7e27e59aa1e5fd1f337615585ac569d41a74d03/background_subtraction), ["data_generation"](https://github.com/KochPJ/AutoPoseEstimation/tree/b7e27e59aa1e5fd1f337615585ac569d41a74d03/data_generation), ["DenseFusion"](https://github.com/KochPJ/AutoPoseEstimation/tree/b7e27e59aa1e5fd1f337615585ac569d41a74d03/DenseFusion), ["label_generator"](https://github.com/KochPJ/AutoPoseEstimation/tree/b7e27e59aa1e5fd1f337615585ac569d41a74d03/label_generator), ["pc_reconstruction"](https://github.com/KochPJ/AutoPoseEstimation/tree/main/pc_reconstruction), and ["segmentation"](https://github.com/KochPJ/AutoPoseEstimation/tree/main/segmentation).